 This is the third year of the Council-approved, 5-year implementation of Better Naito.
 Like past years, PBOT will install plastic posts to delineate one northbound motor vehicle lane on Naito Parkway between SW Main Street and NW Couch Street.
 There will also be a designated passenger drop off zone on SW Taylor Street to better accommodate people being dropped off by personal vehicles, taxis, and rideshares.

 Learn more about the Eastbank Esplanade closure at portlandoregon.gov/parks/eastbank

 Since 2015, Better Naito has provided a protected space for pedestrians and cyclists traveling along Governor Tom McCall Waterfront Park during its busiest season: summer.
 Every year the park hosts many of the region’s largest festivals, drawing almost 700,000 visitors between April and November, and over 15,000 people per day at its peak.
-Last year, cyclists took almost 400,000 one-way trips on Better Naito!
+In 2017, cyclists took almost 400,000 one-way trips on Better Naito!